Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

-My name is [Student Name].
-I am a student from [Student Country] starting my PhD at [Student Institution] this upcoming Fall.
-I recently came across your paper published in [Article Venue], titled [Paper Title].
-I was interested in pursuing a follow-up to your work, and was wondering if you could please share the data with me?
-It is mentioned that the data could be available upon request in the manuscript.
+My name is [Sender Name] and I am a student from the [Sender Country of Origin] currently studying at [Sender University].
+I recently came across your paper published in [Journal Name] titled [Paper Title].
+I am currently working on a [Request Purpose] and was interested in pursuing a follow-up to your work.
+It is mentioned that some of the data could be available upon request in the manuscript.